 (2) To support WIS 2.0 implementation through secondments and additional funding to the WIS Trust Fund;

+Requests INFCOM:

-Requests the president of INFCOM, through SC-IMT, to develop the procedures for the designation of WIS 2.0 Global Services operation and subsequent reviews of their performance for publication in the updated Manual and Guide to WIS.
+(1) tTo develop the procedures for the designation of WIS 2.0 Global Services operation and subsequent reviews of their performance for publication in the updated Manual and Guide to WIS.

+(2) To study the technological advancements relating to "data-in-place" approaches and their application to data sharing within the WMO Community and develop recommendations pertinent to the future evolution of WIS and WIPPS, including on mechanisms for engagement of cloud infrastructure providers in the evolution.
+[Canada]

 ______________